 Things We Don’t Like

-We also don’t like that there are no free quotes or sample contracts online for you to browse to help you decide.
+There are no free quotes or sample contracts online for you to browse to help you decide.
 You can’t even gauge coverage as far as mileage, months, and cost without getting a solid quote from the company.
 Another drawback is that your vehicle might not be eligible for extended warranty coverage at all, based on the somewhat cloudy requirements set forth by Carvana.

 Q. Can you cancel a Carvana warranty?

-Q. Is Carvana a good warranty?
+Q. Does Carvana offer a good warranty?